123-Aditya/AutoPilotAI/README.md

 ---

-# 🧩 PHASE 2 — Monitoring Layer
+# 🧩 PHASE 2 — Monitoring Layer (MONITORING HEARTBEAT OF THE APPLICATION)

 🎯 Goal: